ACM-Research/vr-user-behavior-clustering/Notes/FinalPlan.md

 #### Computing silhouette scores per chunk

-1. Create affinity matrix for a chunk using each algorithm: geodistance, k-means, and DBscan
+1. Create affinity matrix for a chunk using each algorithm: geodistance DONE, k-means, and DBscan
-2. Construct graph from affinity matrix using affinity threshold
+2. Construct graph from affinity matrix using affinity threshold DONE
-3. Find max cliques of graph to obtain clusters for chunk
+3. Find max cliques of graph to obtain clusters for chunk DONE
-4. Compute silhouette score per frame by comparing users in that frame to computed clusters
+4. Compute silhouette score per frame by comparing users in that frame to computed clusters DONE
-5. Average silhouette scores per frame to get silhouette score per chunk
+5. Average silhouette scores per frame to get silhouette score per chunk DONE